Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 So, you might see more growth in your money tree when it is kept in a big pot.

 But that is about it for the pros of using a big pot.
-Now let’s understand the cons of using a bigger pot.
+Now, let’s understand the cons of using a bigger pot.

-Many houseplant owners think that they will not need to repot the plant anytime soon if they purchase a big pot.
+Many houseplant owners think they will not need to repot the plant anytime soon if they purchase a big pot.
 But that is a mistake.
 A bigger pot comes with a lot of disadvantages.

 Root rot